mattbernst/wm-2/README.md

 sbt "runMain wiki.extractor.WikipediaExtractor enwiki-latest-pages-articles.xml.bz2"
 ```

-With default settings on a 2024 Macbook Pro (M4 Pro, 64 GB RAM) and the dump file from July
+With default settings on a 2024 Macbook Pro (M4 Max, 64 GB RAM) and the dump file from July
 2025 this takes about 3 hours to complete.
 The output SQLite database is about 80 GB on disk (much larger if running
 without page markup compression), with most of the space consumed by `markup_z` or `markup` (table used
 depends on "COMPRESS_MARKUP" environment variable).